magisterquis/curlrevshell/README.md

 Options:
   -callback-address address
-    	Additional callback address or domain, for one-liner printing (may be repeated) -callback-template template
+    	Additional callback address or domain, for one-liner printing (may be repeated) -ctrl-i source
-    	Optional template file, used if it exists (deprecated) -ctrl-i source
     	Tab/Ctrl+I's insertion source file or directory -debug